What You Need to Know

-By 2015, just 6% of Pennsylvania’s population didn’t have health insurance.3 That coincided with Pennsylvania’s adoption of Medicaid expansion under the ACA.
-As of October 2019, Medicaid expansion in the Keystone State gave 800,900 more residents access to health insurance.
+By 2019, just under 4% of Pennsylvania’s population didn’t have health insurance.2 That coincided with Pennsylvania’s adoption of Medicaid expansion under the ACA.
+As of December 2020, Medicaid expansion in the Keystone State gave 962,000 more residents access to health insurance.

 About Pennsylvania’s Health Insurance Marketplace

-Nearly 332,000 residents enrolled in health insurance for the 2020 open enrollment, which ended on December 18, 2019.4 This was the first time Pennsylvania used a state-based exchange on the federal platform.
+Over 337,000 residents enrolled in health insurance for 2021 open enrollment, which ended on December 15, 2020.3 This was the second year Pennsylvania used a state-based exchange on the federal platform.
 Doing so gave Pennsylvania oversight of enrollments, although Healthcare.gov provided the platform to carry out the process.
 Before 2019, Pennsylvania operated a federally-facilitated Marketplace.

-Pennsylvania will transition to a fully state-based exchange (SBE) next year for the 2021 open enrollment period.
-Estimates project that running a full SBE will cost $25 million a year.
+Estimates project that running a full state-based exchange will cost $25 million a year.
 This figure is far less than the $95 million Pennsylvania paid to use the federal exchange in 2018.